Restoring Doc Pomus

 Original Viva Las Vegas acetate

 For anyone unfamiliar, acetates are lacquer-coated discs — often aluminum, sometimes glass or cardboard — onto which sound is cut directly, in real time.
 They go by many names: acetates, lacquers, dub plates, instantaneous recordings.
 They look like records, and they can be played immediately.
-That immediacy made them perfect for songwriters like Doc, who could hand off them to a potential client the moment it was recorded.
+That immediacy made them perfect for songwriters like Doc, who could hand them off to a potential client the moment it was recorded.

 When treated carefully and restored properly, those discs can sound every bit as good as a master tape.